moorepants/dissertation/physicalparameters.rst

 :ref:`davisbicycle` and we measured the frame in configurations for different rider seating positions.
 The child's bicycle has the GyroWheel product installed in the front wheel.
 The first six of these bicycles were measured in Delft and will hereafter be referred to as the *Delft Bicycles*.
-The remaing two bicycles were measure in Davis and will be referred to as the *Davis Bicycles*.
+The remaining two bicycles were measure in Davis and will be referred to as the *Davis Bicycles*.